Action and Perception as Divergence Minimization: Framework

 \paragraph{Assumptions}

 Divergence minimization uses only two inductive biases, namely that the agent optimizes an objective and that it uses random variables to represent uncertainty.
 Choosing the well-established KL as the divergence measure is an additional assumption.
 It corresponds to maximizing the expected log probability under the target while encouraging high entropy for all variables in the system to avoid overconfidence, as detailed in \cref{sec:klinterp}.
-Common objectives with different entropy regularizers are summarized in \cref{tab:terms}.

 \paragraph{Generality}

 Alternative divergence measures would lead to different optimization dynamics, different solutions if the target cannot be reached, and potentially novel objectives for representation learning and exploration.
 Nonetheless, the KL can describe any converged system, trivially by choosing its actual distribution as the target, and thus offers a simple and complete mathematical perspective for comparing a wide range of specific objectives that correspond to different latent variables and target distributions.